-The connection among the didactic form and theoretical structure and variations of teaching and learning must be purposefully investigated by subject didacticians.
-Understanding and purposeful interpretation of these connections have to contribute to improving practice.

-While designing a lesson, things are particularized by making choices between variations in teaching and learning that need to be actualized to attain learning aims.
-A teaching practice is brought into motion primarily on the basis of these activities and in this way the form of the lesson becomes visible.
-The basis for a meaningful form is to effectively unlock subject contents for the pupils.
+- The connection among the didactic form and theoretical Structure, and variations of teaching and learning must be purposefully investigated by subject didacticians.
+Understanding and purposeful interpretation of these connections must contribute to improving practice. - While designing a lesson, things are particularized by making choices between variations in teaching and learning which must be actualized to attain learning aims.
+A teaching practice is brought into motion primarily by these activities and, in this way, the form of the lesson becomes visible.
+The basis for a meaningful lesson form is to effectively unlock subject contents for the pupils.